shopware/docs/concepts/framework/elasticsearch.md

 This is by default set to the `ProductSearchRoute`, `ProductListingRoute` and `ProductSuggestRoute`.
 To use elasticsearch on your own searches make sure to add the elasticsearch aware state to your criteria.

+{% hint style="info" %}
+If the Elasticsearch query fails, the data will be gathered using MySQL.
+You can disable this behaviour by setting the environment variable `SHOPWARE_ES_THROW_EXCEPTION=0`
+{% endhint %}

 ```php
 $criteria = new \Shopware\Core\Framework\DataAbstractionLayer\Search\Criteria();
 $context = \Shopware\Core\Framework\Context::createDefaultContext();